bdamascen0/s3e/README.md

 * the 5.15.32 vanilla kernel from the official ubuntu repository [5].

 The regression could not be reproduced on:
-* kernel versions other than the 5.15.
+* kernel versions other than the 5.15 including 5.3, 5.14.
+5.16 and 5.17.
 * the 5.17.1 and 5.16.15 vanilla kernels from the official opensuse tumbleweed repository [4].
+* the 5.14.21 vanilla kernel from the official ubuntu repository [5].

 The vanilla kernel tests were suggested by Thorsten Leemhuis [6] to make sure downstream custom patches aren't causing the symptoms.
 The vanilla kernel tests result show the exact same pattern verified on downstream kernels and fully validates the regression.